Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/converting-fastq-format-to-fasta.md

 ```
 seqtk seq -a input.fastq > output.fasta
 ```
-Note that you can use either compressed or uncompressed files for this tool
+Note that you can use either compressed or uncompressed files for this tool.
 ## More information
 *  [Introduction to Bioawk](/Appendix/bioawk-basics.md)